Skip to main content

 key (String)

 The key to press.
-The supported values are available on Cypress.Keyboard.Keys, and may change from time to time.
-It's recomended that you reference these values from Cypress.Keyboard.Keys rather than passing in a string.
+Values for non single character keys are available on Cypress.Keyboard.Keys, and may change from time to time.
+It's recommended that you reference these values from Cypress.Keyboard.Keys rather than passing in a string when available.

 Supported Keys